top of page

 “Artificial Intelligence is no match for natural stupidity.” ~ Albert Einstein

 Artificial Intelligence is also everywhere, from writing essays to painting “masterpieces” in seconds.
-But as machines grow smarter, are humans becoming lazier, duller, or just too dependent?
-This witty take explores the good, the bad, and the downright weird ways AI is reshaping our world........ and our creativity.
+However, as machines grow smarter, are humans becoming lazier, less sharp, or simply overly reliant?

 AI......
 Our Friend, Foe, Occasionally Annoying Companion, or the Lazy Human’s New Best Buddy?